 }

-Here we have the results we obtain in the following table,
+Here we have the results we obtained in the following table:

-We see that, in the case of the Atmega328p (Arduino), the results are most similar to what is “traditionally” explained when teaching variable sizes in C++.
-Thus, we see that an int in this case is 2 bytes, long 4 bytes, and long long 8 bytes.
-On the other hand, in floating point, all the variables are 4 bytes.
-So there is “really” no double.
+We see that, in the case of the Atmega328p (Arduino), the results are the most similar to what is “traditionally” explained when teaching variable sizes in C++.
+Thus, we see that an int in this case is 2 bytes, long is 4 bytes, and long long is 8 bytes.
+On the other hand, in floating point, all variables are 4 bytes.
+So a “real” double does not exist.

-If we go to the ESP32, we see that here both int and long are 4 bytes.
-The ESP32 is a 32-bit processor, so it takes the same “effort” to perform operations with 4 bytes.
-Therefore, the int type is not 2 bytes, but 4 bytes in reality.
-On the other hand, here the double of 8 bytes in floating point exists, but not the long double.
+If we go to the ESP32, we see here that both int and long are 4 bytes.
+The ESP32 is a 32-bit processor, so it takes the same “effort” to execute operations with 4 bytes.
+Therefore, the int type is not 2 bytes, but actually 4.
+On the other hand, here the 8-byte double does exist in floating point, but not long double.

-In the case of a Raspberry Pi, ARM32, with G++ compiler, we obtain exactly the same results as in the ESP32.
+In the case of a Raspberry Pi, ARM32, with the G++ compiler, we get exactly the same results as in the ESP32.

-Regarding Windows, with G++ compiler, it is interesting to see that both int and long occupy 4 bytes, while long long is 8 bytes.
+Regarding Windows, with the G++ compiler, it is interesting to see that both int and long occupy 4 bytes, while long long is 8 bytes.
 In Linux, with the same compiler, the opposite occurs.
-Int is 4 bytes, while long and long long are both 8-byte variables.
+Int is 4 bytes, while long and long long are both 8-byte variable types.

-On the other hand, in Windows with the MSC++ compiler (Visual Studio) the long double type is considered as an 8-byte variable.
-While G++ extends the size of long double to 16 bytes, both in Windows and in Linux.
+On the other hand, in Windows with the MSC++ compiler (Visual Studio), the long double type is considered an 8-byte variable.
+While G++ increases the size of long double to 16 bytes, both in Windows and Linux.

-As we can see, it is not so simple to answer what the size of variables in C++ is as is usually believed.
-In reality, it is full of nuances and details, and to answer it is necessary to know the architecture of the processor, the operating system, and the compiler that will be used.
+As we can see, it is not so simple to answer what the size of variables in C++ is as is commonly believed.
+In reality, it is full of nuances and details, and to answer it is necessary to know the processor architecture, the operating system, and the compiler that will be used.